 KALW is proud to produce and host some of the Bay Area's most innovative original programming.
-Many of our programs are available as podcasts: to download at your convenience on your computer, phone, or tablet.
+Many of our programs are available as podcasts that are downloadable on your computer, phone, or tablet.
 Each podcast below has a link that will allow you to subscribe to that program through iTunes, making it easy to download past and current episodes.
 If you don't use iTunes, don't worry!
 Just click "RSS Feed" and paste that url into whatever podcast player you use.
-Feel free to shoot any questions you have over to firstname.lastname@example.org.
+Questions?
+Send an email to us at email@example.com.

 99% Invisible is a radio show about design, architecture & the 99% invisible activity that shapes our world, hosted by Roman Mars.
 The show started life as a project of KALW and the American Institute of Architects in San Francisco, and is a founding member of Radiotopia.